 With songs of Umm Kulthum played in the background, visitors will tour the different parts of the museum until they reach the Cinema Hall – where a 26-minute documentary about Umm Kulthum is being played.

-The documentary is produced by the Cultural Development Fund and is shown with English and French subtitles.
+The Cultural Development Fund produced the documentary with English and French subtitles.
 It depicts her life story, including her family and school.

-Scenes from her six movies and parts of her concerts are also shown in the documentary, which ends with excerpts from the funeral of Umm Kulthum.
+The documentary also shows scenes from her six movies and parts of her concerts.
+It ends with excerpts from Umm Kulthum’s funeral.
 It is a memorabilia of her performing and recording career.

 The Audio-Visual Library Hall

-Entering the Audio-Visual Library Hall, visitors will see five computers on which all the songs and concerts of Umm Kulthum are downloaded.
-The Visitors can also browse through pictures of her concerts and trips in Egypt and to several countries.
+Entering the Audio-Visual Library Hall, visitors will see five computers on which Umm Kulthum’s songs and concerts are downloaded.
+They can also browse through pictures of her concerts and trips to Egypt and several other countries.

-The library has a complete record of newspaper clippings about Umm Kulthum covering the period from 1924 until 2000, as well as a digital photo gallery.
+The library has a complete record of newspaper clippings about Umm Kulthum covering the period from 1924 until 2000 and a digital photo gallery.

 The Panorama Hall